 Taking part in any aspect of health research means you can help improve health care and treatments now and for future generations.

-Joining Research for the Future is free.
-When you join, you will be asked for your contact details and some basic questions about your health condition.
+Joining Research for the Future means you agree we can send you information about health research that you may be suitable for.
+When you join you will be asked for your contact details and some basic questions about your health condition.
+We use this information to keep you updated about research opportunities in your area.

 You can register your details and join the campaign very easily online.